Peer Mentor Program

 - Minimum 2.7 GPA, 3.0 GPA and above in the major preferred

-- Completed at least 60 units by the end of the Spring 2014 semester, AND be entering into third year or beyond
+- Will have completed at least 60 units by the end of the Spring 2015 semester, AND be entering into third year or beyond

 - Ability to tutor introductory CNSM courses (particularly Chemistry)